This amazing AI tool lets you create human faces from scratch

 Once you’re done, you can buy your creation in a higher-resolution format to use however you’d like (including commercial use).
 The custom faces start at $9, with discounts given for volume orders.

 Variety is important to Braun’s customers, who are typically looking for anonymous, tweakable faces—which can be useful to startups that want to put a human face on a chatbot, or even advertise a dating site, without enlisting an actual person.
 Braun claims to have a customer in a major social media company, which uses Generated Photos to help train an AI to spot fake photos.
-He also points to a food company in Asia that he says generated a face to skirt esoteric packaging laws.
+He also points to a food company that distributes products in Asia that he says generated a face to skirt esoteric trademark packaging laws.

 Other customers are technologists who need to generate new faces to train their own visual AIs.
 Still others are academic researchers, who purchase faces to be used in studies.
 To control for cultural bias, or to isolate a variable such as hairlines, inventing a few humans with particular traits gives a researcher more control than using regular photography.
 Braun shared dozens of testimonials from customers across academia, and the use cases vary from teaching a course on eyewitness testimonies in the criminal justice system to training a visual AI to recognize faces that are wearing a mask incorrectly during COVID-19.